PaulaRamiro/Mutation_accumulation/Experimental_data_analysis/Experimental_data_analysis.md

 ## Trimming and assembly

-First, low-quality ends of raw reads were trimmed to a Phred score of 20 using *TrimGalore* (v.0.6.6) (https://github.com/FelixKrueger/TrimGalore), with the following parameters:
+First, low-quality ends of raw reads were trimmed to a Phred score of 20 using *Trim Galore* (v.0.6.6) (https://github.com/FelixKrueger/TrimGalore), with the following parameters:

 ```diff